-4. Issuance of IRS Form(s) 8609
+6. Issuance of an 8609

-The IRS Form 8609 is used to obtain a housing credit allocation from the housing credit agency.
-A separate Form 8609 must be issued for each building in a multiple building project.
+The 8609 is used to obtain a housing credit allocation from CHFA.
+A separate 8609 must be issued for each building in a multiple building development.

-CHFA will issue Form(s) 8609 upon review and acceptance of the cost certifications.
+CHFA will issue 8609(s) upon review and acceptance of the cost certifications.
 The amount of tax credits originally reserved will be reduced accordingly if the review of the certified costs shows the financing gap is less than the one originally projected.

 For developments that were awarded 9% LIHTC, the tax credit amount will generally not change if the certified costs are higher than the estimated project costs, unless the owner applies for an additional allocation due to reasonable unforeseen cost overruns.
 Applicants that received an initial reservation of 9% LIHTC in a prior year and are seeking de minimis additional tax credits in a subsequent year must contact CHFA.
 At its sole discretion CHFA will determine if the request for additional reservation is considered de minimis.
 The applicant must demonstrate the capacity to secure an equity investment, satisfactory to CHFA.
 Additionally, the applicant must neither have changed any selection criteria nor made any significant modifications, as determined by CHFA, from the original application.
 If CHFA determines the request for additional 9% LIHTC reservation exceeds the de minimis level, CHFA may require the applicant to re-apply in a competitive round.

 For 4% tax credits, the final amount of tax credits may be greater than the original estimated amount, warranted by a final underwriting review by CHFA, if additional improvements were completed.

-The final credit amount referenced in the Form 8609 is based upon the Tax Credit Percentages elected by the owner through a binding agreement, such as the Carryover Allocation Agreement, or established for the month when the building is placed-in-service.
-For developments financed with tax-exempt bonds, the owner may elect to set the Tax Credit Percentage as of the month in which the tax-exempt bonds are issued or at the time of a building's placement in service.
-All outstanding fees must be received prior to the issuance of the Form 8609.
+The final credit amount referenced in the 8609 is based upon the Tax Credit Percentages elected by the owner through a binding agreement, such as the Carryover Allocation Agreement, or established for the month when the building is placed-in-service.
+For developments financed with TEBs, the owner may elect to set the Tax Credit Percentage as of the month in which the TEBs are issued or at the time of a building's placement in service.

+All outstanding fees must be received prior to the issuance of an 8609.